ACXReader/ACXReader.github.io/_posts/2024-03-21-in-continued-defense-of-non-frequentist.md

-The answer to all of these is exactly the same - 50% - even though you have wildly different amount of knowledge about each.
+The answer to all of these is exactly the same - 50% - even though you have wildly different amounts of knowledge about each.
 This is because 50% isn’t a description of how much knowledge you have, it’s a description of the balance between different outcomes.

 Is it bad that one term can mean both perfect information (as in 1) and total lack of information (as in 3)?
 No. This is no different from how we discuss things when we’re not using probability.

 Do vaccines cause autism?
 No. Does drinking monkey blood cause autism?
-Also no. My evidence on the vaccines question is dozens of well-conducted studies, conducted so effectively that we’re as sure about this as we are about anything in biology.
-My evidence on the monkey blood question is that nobody ever mentioned this and it would be weird if it were true.
+Also no. My evidence on the vaccines question is dozens of excellent studies, conducted so effectively that we’re as sure about this as we are about anything in biology.
+My evidence on the monkey blood question is that nobody’s ever proposed this and it would be weird if it were true.
 Still, it’s perfectly fine to say the single-word answer “no” to both of them to describe where I currently stand.
 If someone wants to know how much evidence/certainty is behind my “no”, they can ask, and I’ll tell them.

 Likewise, is there a God?
-Maybe you ask the world’s top philosopher of religion, who has spent his entire life thinking about this question, and he says “I don’t think so”.
-Then you ask an edgy teen who has given it two seconds’ thought, and she also says “I don’t think so”.
+Maybe you ask the world’s top philosopher of religion, who has spent his entire life thinking about this question, and he says “I’m not sure”.
+Then you ask a random teenager who has given it two seconds’ thought, and she also says “I’m not sure”.
 Neither of these people has done anything wrong.
 Their identical answers conceal a vastly different amount of thought that’s gone into the question.
-But it’s your job to ask each person how much thought they put in, not the job of the English language to design a way of saying the words “I don’t think so” that communicates level of effort and certainty.
+But it’s your job to ask each person how much thought they put in, not the job of the English language to design a way of saying the words “I’m not sure” that communicates level of effort and expertise.

 Likewise, if I answer there’s a 0.001% chance vaccines cause autism, and a 0.001% chance monkey blood causes autism, it’s not the job of probability theory to tell you how much effort went into that assessment and how much of an expert I am.
 If you care about that, you can ask me!

-## What Is Samotsvety Better Than You At?
+## 3\.
+What Is Samotsvety Better Than You At?

 Samotsvety Forecasting is a team of some of the top forecasters in the world.
 Their job is to assign probabilities to future events.
 They seem very good at it.
 They win forecasting contests.
 They make lots of money on prediction markets.
 They [get featured in media articles](https://www.vox.com/future-perfect/2024/2/13/24070864/samotsvety-forecasting-superforecasters-tetlock).
 Sometimes people hire them as consultants when they have some forecasting question relevant to their business.